 Joplin, Missouri, the self-touted lead mining capital of the world, was first settled by the Reverend Harris G. Joplin in 1839.
 The minister held church services in his home for other area pioneers long before the city of Joplin was ever formed.
 Before the Civil War, lead was discovered in the Joplin Creek Valley; but, mining operations were interrupted by the war.

 While Joplin was first put on the map by lead, it was zinc, often referred to as “jack,” that built the town.
 With the railroads passing through the area, Joplin was on the verge of dramatic growth.
-What began as a simple mining town was soon filled with smelters, mines, large homes, businesses, and the ever present saloons, the most popular of which, was the House of Lords, which featured a bar and restaurant on its first floor, gambling on the second, and a brothel on the third floor.
-The building still stands today.
+What began as a simple mining town was soon filled with smelters, mines, large homes, businesses, and the ever-present saloons, the most popular of which, was the House of Lords, which featured a bar and restaurant on its first floor, gambling on the second, and a brothel on the third floor.

 In 1926, Route 66 made its way through Joplin, traveling from Webb City along Range Line Road (US-71 Business Route), before zig-zagging through town along Zora St., Florida Ave., Utica St., Euclid Ave., Saint Louis Ave., and 7th St. (MO-66, BL-44).
 All manner of service business began to sprout up to serve the travelers along the route.